1-Week East Java Itinerary – Temples, Waterfalls, & Volcanoes

 The smoking craters at Mount Bromo and Kawah Ijen have become famous tourist destinations in Java, but this island is also dotted with jungles, ancient temples, and waterfalls galore.

-This 1-week itinerary will guide you through some of the unmissable highlights of East Java that we visited on our first trip through the area, starting in Central Java.
+This 1-week East Java itinerary will guide you through some of the unmissable highlights of Java that we visited on our first trip through the area, starting in Central Java and ending in west Bali.

 You can click the links for more information on each of these sights as you go!

-Fly to Adisucipto International Airport (JOG), which is served by a bunch of budget friendly airlines with good ratings.
+Fly to Yogyakarta International Airport (YIA), which is served by a bunch of budget friendly airlines with good ratings.

 AirAsia often has flights from Singapore (SIN) or Kuala Lumpur (KUL) to Yogya for 1 million IDR ($70 USD), or flights from Bali (DPS) for only 600k IDR ($40).